Skip to content

 )

-# Function to mock the service function _get_components, this function task is to return a possible value that real function could returns
+# Function to mock the service function _get_components; the aim of this function is to return a possible value that a real function could return.

 def mock_appinsights_get_components(_):